Frequently Asked Questions About Walt Disney World

 The WORST times to visit Walt Disney World are:

 - December 26-31.
 This is the most crowded and most expensive time of year.
 Crowds get increasingly bad starting about December 20 and running through the New Year.
-(If you absolutely must go at this time, check out my Christmas week survival guide.)
+(If you absolutely must go at this time, check out our Christmas week survival guide.)

 - Mid-February through mid-April (or later, depending on the date of Easter).
 Easter week (the weekend of Easter and the following week) is the second most busy time of the year.
 Holiday weekends in this time frame, such as President’s Day, are also exceptionally busy.
 Expect big crowds, high resort prices and expensive airfares, but usually very nice weather.
 This whole period is a peak time due to various overlapping Spring Breaks, though there can be slower periods of a few days here and there, particularly mid-week.
+Some schools always take the week before or after Easter off, while others prefer to take a week off close to the middle of their semester.
+For that reason, years where Easter is especially late or early tend to have a more spread out Spring Break attendance pattern, and years where Easter is near the middle of its historical range tend to have two INSANE weeks right around Easter.

 - Midsummer (June through early August).
 Expect it to be very busy and extremely hot, with heavy humidity.
 To maximize your experience, plan on hitting the parks first thing in the morning.
 After lunch, take an afternoon break, then return to the park in the late afternoon/early evening.
 11:00 am to 4:00 pm is the hottest part of the day and ironically the most crowded, too.